Good practice code

 - Authors shall undertake not to plagiarize or appropriate the texts of others without the prior consent of their creators and without citing the source, even if the permission has been expressly granted by the latter authors.

 - Authors must also commit themselves to submit other texts already produced by themselves, ensuring that there is no more than 20% coincidence between a previous work and the one submitted.
-Editors of the journal will check each article with anti-plagiarism software (SimilarityCheck).
+Editors of the journal will check each article with anti-plagiarism software (Turnitin).
 If they detect coincidences of more than 20%, they will review the sources of the text in depth and will send a report to the author indicating the definitive rejection of the work or the possibility of rewriting it, properly citing the sources.

 - Authors will be legally responsible for not infringing copyright by requesting the necessary permissions for the reproduction of cited texts, figures, graphs, tables, photographs, etc., which must bear their corresponding source of origin.
 When images are included as part of the research, an appropriate explanation of how they were created or obtained shall be provided, insofar as this is necessary for their comprehension.